The Case for the Crown

 The Case for the Crown is a 1934 British crime film directed by George A. Cooper and starring Miles Mander, Meriel Forbes and Whitmore Humphries.
-It was made at British and Dominions Elstree Studios as a quota quickie for release by Paramount Pictures.
+It was written by Sherard Powell based on the short story An Error of Judgement by Anthony Gittins, and was made at British and Dominions Elstree Studios as a quota quickie for release by Paramount Pictures.